forkspacer/api-server/README.md

 ### Prerequisites

 - Go 1.25+
-- Kubernetes cluster (v1.34+)
+- Kubernetes cluster (v1.20+)
-- Forkspacer CRDs installed in the cluster
+- Forkspacer operator and CRDs installed in the cluster
+  - If you haven't set up the operator yet, follow the [Development Guide](https://forkspacer.com/development/overview) to run it in dev mode

 ### Installation